Geumjeong District

 The Hoedong Reservoir is located on the district's eastern boundary, and the mountain Geumjeongsan on the west.
 Because of this, 75% of the district's land is restricted from residential development.
 The district's population is concentrated in the valley of the Oncheoncheon stream, a tributary of the Suyeonggang.

 Notable landmarks include Beomeosa, a Buddhist temple dating to the Silla dynasty, and Geumjeongsan, the mountain which overlooks much of the district.
-Geumjeongsan is topped by the walls of the Geumjeongsanseong, which were built in the Joseon Dynasty.
+Geumjeongsan is topped by the walls of the Geumjeongsanseong, which were built in the Joseon period.

-Several colleges and universities are located in Geumjeong-gu.
+Several colleges and universities are located in Geumjeong District.
 The most prominent of these is Pusan National University.

-Geumjeong-gu serves as a nexus of transit connections between central Busan and the rest of Korea.
+Geumjeong District serves as a nexus of transit connections between central Busan and the rest of Korea.
 The northern end of Busan Subway Line 1 lies in Nopo-dong, where it adjoins Busan's major express bus terminal.
 In addition, the southern terminus of the Gyeongbu Expressway lies within the district.

 History

 For most of its history, Geumjeong was officially part of Dongnae, which was itself an independent region until it was amalgamated into the city of Busan in 1942.
-Geumjeong-gu was formed by separation from Dongnae in 1988.
+Geumjeong District was formed by separation from Dongnae in 1988.

 Originally Geumjeong consisted of 20 administrative dong, but several changes have been made to leave the current total at 17: